bensutherland/ms_oyster_popgen/README.md

 [Final Output](#final-output)

 ## Evaluate number of reads used in output
+This will provide information on how many of your reads were actually used in the final output.
 Limit to a single SNP (max_maf) to only count once per locus
 `00-scripts/utility_scripts/extract_snp_with_max_maf.py 06-stacks_rx/batch_1_filt.vcf 06-stacks_rx/batch_1_filt_max_maf.vcf`